minya/videodlbot/README.md

 - Automatically handles different video formats
 - Respects Telegram's file size limitations
 - Easy to set up and deploy
+- Can be run as a Docker container

 ## Prerequisites